 In many cases, yes!

-A base accident and illness policy offered by Lemonade can help cover veterinary costs of diagnostics, procedures, and medications related to covered accidents and illnesses including hereditary conditions, chronic conditions, and congenital health conditions.
+A base accident and illness policy offered by Lemonade can help cover veterinary costs of diagnostics, procedures, and medications related to covered accidents and illnesses including hereditary conditions, chronic conditions, and congenital health conditions

 Coverage Pet insurance, like policies offered by Lemonade, can cover medications for eligible accidents and illness, minus your annual deductible and co-insurance.
-You can learn more about how pet insurance works here.

 However, medications related to a pre-existing condition (a health issue that your pet showed signs or symptoms of before your policy’s waiting periods were up) are not eligible for coverage.